Namrata1904/Roman-Numeral-Converter/README.md

 Prerequisite - Node.js, Angular CLI

 Instruction to run the Library roman-numerals: \Roman-Numeral-Converter\projects\roman-numerals
-1. ng build roman-numerals
+1. ng build roman-numerals (When using with this application) (OR)
-2. npm publish
-3. Import the library's service RomanNumeralsService in the component required.
+1.npm publish (In case we need to use this library as an npm) 2.Import the library's service RomanNumeralsService in the component required.

 Instruction to run the application:
 1. npm install